ChrstphrHll/npc_gen/students/Shenai Inqoul.md

   int: 14
   str: 13
   wis: 12
-track: Assault
-trait: I have a joke for every occasion, especially occasions where humor is inappropriate.
-trait1: Intrepid
-trait2: Immature
 year: 2
+guild: Burk
+partyID: 57
 ---
 # Shenai Inqoul
 ---
 ### Description
 - 2nd year Tiefling Monk in Burk
-- wavy dirty blonde hair that's a tousled bed head, Gray eyes, and Olive skin
+- wavy dirty blonde hair that's a tousled bed head, Green eyes, and Olive skin
 - Is Intrepid and Immature, and has Pessimism as their ideal

 ### Organizations